ESTA Member bios

 Ms Fiona Green (Member)

-Appointed as a Member of ESTA in July 2018, Fiona Green has held executive roles providing business, digital and technology transformation services in health, telecommunications, government, ﬁnance, transport and insurance industries.
-Ms Green currently serves as a Board Committee Member for the Cancer Council of Victoria, and is also the Chair of the Finance Risk and Audit Committee.
-She additionally provides digital and technology and program management consulting services to a number of organisations, including advisory services to the City of Boroondara.
-She previously held roles including Head of Delivery for DXC Technology (merger between Hewlett Packard Services and Computer Science Corporation), Director of Business and Process Improvement and Director of Professional Services at Telstra where she established Telstra’s Professional Services (technology delivery) business, supporting Telstra’s Enterprise and Government customer base.
-Ms Green is also a member of ESTA’s Information and Communications Technology Committee.
+Appointed a Member of ESTA in July 2018, Fiona Green is an executive, Board Member and advisor with deep experience on technology complex programs and digital and business transformation.
+Ms Green currently serves as a Board Committee Member for the Cancer Council of Victoria and is also the Chair of the Finance Risk and Audit Committee.
+She is a member of the Commission for Children and Young People Risk and Audit Committee and provides digital, technology and program management consulting services to a number of organisations, including the City of Boroondara.
+She previously held roles including Australia and New Zealand Head of Delivery for DXC Technology (merger between Hewlett Packard Services and Computer Science Corporation), Director of Business and Process Improvement and Director of Professional Services at Telstra.
+She is a graduate of the Australian Institute of Company Directors and is also a member of ESTA’s Information and Communications Technology Committee.